navidsafaeian/Map-My-World-Robot-Project-using-RTABMAP-GraphSLAM-Technique-with-ROS/README.md

-# Map My World Robot (RTAB SLAM Project):
+# Map My World Robot Project (Robotic SLAM with RTAB-Map GraphSLAM Technique):
-## The SLAM project was conducted using GraphSLAM approach (RTAB-Map's ROS package)
+## The SLAM project was conducted using RTAB-Map's ROS package with a custom mobile robot in two different Gazebo Environments.

 There are different launch setups for each scene:

-[writeup]:writingup-MapMyWorldRobot.jpg
+[writeup]:ReportPaper-MapMyWorldRobot.png

 - For the Kitchen dining scene: slam_world.launch & mapping.launch
 - Fot the My World scene: my_world.launch & mapping_myworld.launch
 - teleop.launch and rviz.launch is in common for both scenes.

-To read my RTAB SLAM project in pdf format go to my [full Report](writingup-MapMyWorldRobot.pdf).
+To read my RTAB SLAM project in pdf format go to my [full Report](ReportPaper-MapMyWorldRobot.pdf).

 ![writeup]